Stennes revolt: SA demands of August 1930

-On 7 August 1930, Goebbels met with Stennes and other SA officers in Berlin.
-Stennes demanded the three ballot slots and threatened a "palace revolution" otherwise, claiming that he would resign and take 80% of Berlin SA (some 15,000 men) with him.
+On 7 August 1930, Goebbels met again with Stennes and other SA officers in Berlin.
+Stennes demanded three ballot slots and threatened a "palace revolution" otherwise, claiming that he would resign and take 80% of the Berlin SA (some 15,000 men) with him.
 Hitler had already heard the SA demands from Franz Pfeffer von Salomon, the SA's supreme commander, and had rejected the demands outright.
-Hitler had told Pfeffer to "get lost" and had called him a "mutineer."
-Hitler ignored the Stennes initiative and did not grant Stennes an audience when Stennes came to Munich to try to meet with him.
+Hitler told Pfeffer to "get lost" and called him a "mutineer."
+Hitler ignored the Stennes initiative and did not grant him an audience when Stennes came to Munich to try to meet with him.
 The request for the ballot slots was consistently denied.

 On 27 August, Stennes threatened Goebbels again: he wanted the three Reichstag seats, more money for the SA, and more political power in the movement.
 Hitler again refused to take it seriously.
 Pfeffer had resigned by this time, and Hitler assured Goebbels he would send the SA chief of staff, Otto Wagener, to fix things in the SA.